rktjmp/hotpot.nvim/README.md

 HTTP post, pipe to `/dev/null`, etc.

-To implement these keymaps in Fennel, the [`pug` and `vlua` helpers](https://github.com/rktjmp/hotpot.nvim/discussions/6) listed on the disussion boards may be useful.
+To implement these keymaps in Fennel, the [`pug` and `vlua` helpers](https://github.com/rktjmp/hotpot.nvim/discussions/6) listed on the discussion boards may be useful.

 ## How does Hotpot work?

 Hotpot prepends itself onto Lua's module finder.
-It has a specific load order, that mirrors Neovims native process.
+It has a specific load order, that mirrors Neovim's native process.

 Given `require("my.module")` Hotpot will check the following locations, in order, and return the first match.